riccorte/Bayesian-Analysis-of-ARPAV-time-series/README.md

 # Bayesian Regression for Weather Forecasting

-This project explores the use of **Bayesian inference techniques** for regression-based weather forecasting, using time series data provided by **ARPAV** (Agenzia Regionale per la Prevenzione e Protezione Ambientale del Veneto).
+This project looks at how **Bayesian regression** can be used to improve weather forecasting using data from **ARPAV** (Agenzia Regionale per la Prevenzione e Protezione Ambientale del Veneto).
-The work focused on building probabilistic models that not only predict weather variables but also quantify the **uncertainty** associated with those predictions, offering an advantage over classical regression approaches.
+Instead of just predicting future values, the idea was to also measure how **certain or uncertain** those predictions are — which is really important when dealing with something as complex as the weather.

 ---

-## Project Overview
-- **Objective:** Apply Bayesian regression to ARPAV time series data for weather forecasting.
-- **Methods:**
+## What We Did
+- Collected and cleaned **time series data** from ARPAV.
-  - Regression models in a **Bayesian inference** framework.
+- Built regression models in a **Bayesian framework**.
-  - Posterior distribution analysis of model parameters.
+- Explored the **posterior distributions** of the parameters.
-  - Uncertainty quantification for predictions.
-- **Tools & Libraries:** Python, PyMC / Stan, NumPy, Pandas, Matplotlib.
+- Compared the Bayesian approach with more traditional regression methods.

 ---

+## Why It’s Interesting
+- Bayesian methods don’t just give a number, they also give a **confidence interval** around the prediction.
+- This makes the model more transparent and useful, since we can see how reliable a forecast is.
+- The approach proved to be more robust when data was noisy or incomplete.

+---

+## Tools We Used
+- **Python** for data analysis and modeling
+- **PyMC / Stan** for Bayesian inference
+- **Pandas, NumPy, Matplotlib** for data handling and visualization

+---

-## Key Results
+## Credits
-- Developed Bayesian regression models adapted to ARPAV meteorological data.
-- Highlighted how probabilistic models provide a richer interpretation of forecast uncertainty.
-- Comparison with traditional approaches showed increased robustness to noisy or incomplete datasets.
+This project was developed in collaboration with:
+- **Alessandro Miotto**
+- **Lorenzo Rizzi**
+- **Riccardo Corte**